Our Lady of Charity: Pontifical approbations

-Cuban national identity
+National symbol of Cuba

 The Virgin is one of the island's most treasured figures, representing hope and salvation in the face of misfortune.
 Over time, La Cachita "has become a quintessential symbol of Cuban identity".
 She unites both those at home and abroad, across lines of race and class.
 Wherever Cuban immigrants settled, they brought with them their devotion to la Caridad.
-Emilio Cueto points out the Christian themes suggested by La Cachita: "She came to Cuba bearing the greatest of gifts—her own child—and appeared not to a priest or bishop, but to common men.
-She spoke not just to the aboriginal people, but also to the Spaniards, Creoles, and African slaves."
+Emilio Cueto points out the Christian themes suggested by La Cachita:

 For Cubans who follow Yoruban religious practices, La Vírgen de la Caridad is syncretized with the orisha Ochún.

+The romantic Cuban film “La Virgen de la Caridad” was released on 31 December 1930.

 Pope John Paul II

 On his Apostolic Visit to Cuba in 24 January 1998, Pope John Paul II declared the following:

 Pope Francis

 On his Apostolic Visit to Cuba in 22 September 2015, Pope Francis declared the following: